Assessing Inference Methods

 \section{Introduction}

 The credibility of scientific research depends crucially on the control of false-positive results.
-However, we may have an excess of false-positive results if inference is based on incorrect or unreliable methods.\footnote{Other reasons include the possibility of p-hacking and publication bias (e.g., \cite{Christensen}, \cite{Starwars}, and \cite{Methods_matter}).
-The approach we propose in this paper is focused on cases of excess of false-positive results that arise from incorrect or unreliable inference, and would not be informative about these other potential problems. } Such problems may arise when (i) inference is based on methods that rely on unrealistic assumptions (e.g., \cite{Bertrand04howmuch}), (ii) inference is based on asymptotic theory when the asymptotic approximation is poor (e.g., \cite{Young}), and/or (iii) the inference method is asymptotically invalid (e.g., \cite{clement}).\footnote{\cite{Bertrand04howmuch} show that most of the differences-in-differences papers back then were not taking serial correlation into account, and that this was leading to large over-rejections. \cite{Young} reanalyzed papers based on field experiments published in the AEA journals, and found evidence that the number of observations and the number of clusters were not large enough to justify asymptotic inference methods in many cases.
-Finally, \cite{clement} show that standard errors usually considered in experiments with stratified randomization, where data is on a more disaggregate level than the unit of randomization, are asymptotically invalid.} In common, these three examples illustrate how we can have an accumulation of scientific evidence based on misleading inference.
+However, we may have an excess of false-positive results if inference is based on incorrect/unreliable methods.
+This may happen when (i) inference methods rely on unrealistic assumptions, (ii) inference is based on asymptotic theory when such asymptotic approximations are poor, and/or (iii) the inference method is invalid even asymptotically.